tkterris/rhdg-ocp-demo/README.md

 ### Testing

 The client application deployed on OpenShift will have a route exposed, or if running locally will be accessible at <http://localhost:8080>.
-The swagger UI is available at `/swagger-ui.html`.
+Navigating to the root path of the client application (the Route URL in OpenShift or <http://localhost:8080> locally) will redirect to a Swagger UI.

 - Cache connection information can be viewed in the `InfinispanService.java` file in the `client` project
 - Basic cache connectivity and functionality can be tested using the POST, GET, and DELETE HTTP methods on the `/infinispan/{key}` endpoint